UWCS/parnassius/README.md

 It handles moderation actions on the server.

 Parnassius stems from [Apollo](https://github.com/UWCS/apollo), a general purpose bot.
-It was named after the *[Parnassius autocrator](https://en.wikipedia.org/wiki/Parnassius_autocrator)*, a species of butterfly in the *Parnassius* genus, known as Apollos.
+It was named after the *[Parnassius autocrator](https://en.wikipedia.org/wiki/Parnassius_autocrator)*, a species of butterfly in the *Parnassius* genus.
+Members of the *Parnassius* genus are known as Apollos, and autocrator refers to an individual who is unrestrained by superiors.

 ## Installation